 The time-frame of the display will be selectable (i.e. last n shots, cumulative data set, etc.).
-It will be possible to zoom on the display, with options for auto-scaling or user defined ranges.
+It will be possible to zoom on the display, with options for linear or log scales and auto-scaling or user defined ranges.
 Storage and printing capabilities will also be included for the displayed data.
 All data will be converted from hardware format to physical units before being displayed on the operator console.